VERSION 2.5 by Carolina Rutz

 I know this is a long list, please read in sections, skip over and come back as often as you wish.
 It will get better over time.
 You must remember that you need to take care of yourself during this difficulty.
 This will heal you faster.
 You will realise you need God more than ever.
 Even if you are faithless, God is still faithful to you.

 Now, I write these words in honor of my spiritual awakening in Kentucky, 11 years to that dreadful day.
 2017 was the year I got to move on and have a proper career and a renewed faith in a good God.
 Maybe you are in the middle of upheaval, months or years.
 I will say this: over time, it does get better.
 It was a snail pace.
 But I am thankful that I am doing much better, thanks to various people.
 So I want to pass this along as I want others to help themselves heal out.

 To those who read this, I want to thank you for taking the time to read.
 Feel free to pass this along to anyone in need.
-There are also resources I would recommend reading, to include for devotion time.
-Rod Rosenbladt has The Gospel for Those Broken by the Church.
-Jonathan Fisk has Broken.
-Pirate Christian Radio has a collection of sermons you can listen to while you are recovering.
-Pr Todd Peperkorn written about his personal journey with depression.
-His book is very helpful.
 Any constructive feedback is welcome.
 I will post these notes to my website.
 Thank you.
 And may God’s mercy be yours.

 v1.0 WRITTEN 9 MAY A+D 2017